 Number of Members

 For small and mid-sized businesses, it's important to know how many members have access to your account.
-This is because digital banking offers many advantages for such businesses and so do these two financial service providers.
+This is because digital financial technologies offer many advantages for such businesses and so do these two financial service providers.
 Tide offers up to 5 members in your business account setup and wamo offers up to 50 members.
 So if you are a growing business and you want to share your account with multiple members, wamo is a better option.
 But if you are a small organisation or a sole trader, based on this feature, Tide is the way to go.

 Another aspect to consider is virtual debit cards for your business.
 These cards are an instant upgrade from physical cards in terms of speed and security but work exactly like a physical card (although for online transactions only).
 They come with a 16-digit card number and you can generate unique card numbers for individual vendors or customers.
 Unlike corporate credit cards, these cards can help you to track your transactions, set spending limits and avoid overspending.
 With wamo, you can generate unlimited virtual and physical debit cards, with free replacements and free worldwide shipping.
 Tide’s offers one virtual debit card and numerous card replacements, but you cannot issue any additional debit cards.